Skip to main content

 Considerations

-• You can import settings from the legacy App Blocking Parameter into the new Library Item.
+• Import from Parameter: On macOS, you can import settings from the legacy Application Blocking Parameter in a Blueprint into the App Blocking Library Item.

-• Multiple App Blocking Library Items can be assigned to the same Blueprint; all block rules will be combined.
+• Multiple Library Items: You can assign more than one App Blocking Library Item to the same Blueprint; all block rules are combined.

-• When both a Library Item and Parameter exist in a Blueprint, the Library Item takes precedence.
+• Parameter vs Library Item: When both exist in a Blueprint, Iru Endpoint uses the Library Item settings.

-• Blocked actions are logged in both the device and Blueprint activity streams.
+• Activity: Blocked actions are logged in both the device and Blueprint activity streams.

 Best Practices